-Michael D. Coogan (ed.)
-The New Oxford Annotated Bible with the Apocrypha: New Revised Standard Version, 4th edition (Oxford: Oxford University Press, 2010).
+Michael D. Coogan (editor), The New Oxford Annotated Bible with the Apocrypha: New Revised Standard Version, 4th edition (Oxford: Oxford University Press, 2010).

-Albert Pietersma and Benjamin G. Wright (eds.), A New English Translation of the Septuagint (Oxford: Oxford University Press, 2007), online here.
+Albert Pietersma and Benjamin G. Wright (editors), A New English Translation of the Septuagint (Oxford: Oxford University Press, 2007), online here.

 For an accessible introduction to the historical background and analyses of early Jewish literature (including the deuterocanonical works), check out George W. E. Nickelsburg, Jewish Literature between the Bible and the Mishnah, 2nd edition (Minneapolis, MN: Fortress Press, 2005).